sxarad/powerext/README.md

 ## Installers
 PowerExt is packaged in a simple MSI installer.
 There are builds for both x86 and x64 editions of Windows in the zip file available for download.

+## Tested on:
-The x64 build is tested on 64bit Windows 7 with .NET 3.5 SP1 and x86 build is tested with Windows XP .NET 3.5 SP1.
+* Windows 7 Pro SP1 (x86 and x64) with .NET 3.5
+* Windows 10 (x64) with .NET 4.7

 ## Requirements